 - Have a weakened immune system.
-This can be a result of HIV/AIDS or certain medications, especially corticosteroids and drugs taken to prevent organ rejection after a transplant.
+This can be a result of human immunodeficiency virus (HIV)/acquired immunodeficiency syndrome (AIDS) or certain medications, especially corticosteroids and drugs taken to prevent organ rejection after a transplant.

 - Have a chronic lung disease or other serious condition.
 This includes emphysema, diabetes, kidney disease or cancer.